Sustainability | Sustainability Management Fund Procurement through ESG FinanceFund Procurement through Sustainability-Linked Finance

 TDK reports on the Key Performance Indicators (KPIs) and Sustainability Performance Targets (SPTs) that it set and the status of progress toward achieving them.

-In the TDK Environmental Vision 2035, TDK made the reduction of environmental load from a life-cycle perspective a key topic and set a target of halving CO2 emissions intensity by fiscal 2036 with fiscal 2015 as the base year.
+In the TDK Environmental Vision 2035, TDK made the reduction of environmental load from a life-cycle perspective a key topic and set a target of halving CO2 emissions intensity by FY March 2036 with FY March 2015 as the base year.
 TDK set multiple SPTs that reflect the actions taken to achieve this target.
 By incorporating multiple inter-related measures, TDK believes that it is possible to gauge the Group’s actions from a more multi-faceted perspective.

 SPT-2: Maintain “A” or “A-” for the CDP Climate Change score in the calendar year 2025.

-SPT-3: Achieve to raise the ratio of renewable energy sources to 50% of electricity consumption in fiscal 2026*
+SPT-3: Achieve to raise the ratio of renewable energy sources to 50% of electricity consumption in FY March 2026*

 CO2 emissions intensity per sales is calculated by dividing the sum of Scope 1 emissions (directly produced emissions) and Scope 2 emissions (indirect emissions from purchased energy) by net sales stated on the consolidated statements of income.

-*The figures for fiscal 2020 onward are verified by a third party.
+*The figures for FY March 2020 onward are verified by a third party.

 SPT-2: Maintain “A” or “A-” for the CDP Climate Change score in the calendar year 2025.